ritesh2195/Ritesh2195/README.md

 # Ritesh Ranjan Mishra's GitHub Profile

 👋 Welcome to my GitHub profile!
-I'm Ritesh Ranjan Mishra, a passionate Test Engineer with 3.5 years of experience at LTIMindtree.
+I'm Ritesh Ranjan Mishra, a passionate Test Engineer with 5 years of experience at Wolters Kluwer.
 I specialize in manual and automation testing for web and mobile applications, and I'm dedicated to ensuring software quality and delivering top-notch products.

 ## About Me

-- 👨‍💻 Test Engineer with 3.5 years of experience.
+- 👨‍💻 Automation Test Engineer with 5 years of experience.
 - 🌐 Proficient in both manual and automation testing.
 - 🧪 Strong knowledge of Test Design, Functional Testing, and Bug Lifecycle Management.
 - 🤖 Skilled in automation tools like Selenium WebDriver, Cypress, Playwright, and Rest Assured.